umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Nested-Content/index.md

 ![Nested Content - Select Schema](images/NestedContent_SelectSchema-v8.png)

-Simply click the icon of the document-type you wish to use and a new item will be created in the list using that document-type.
+Click the icon of the document-type you wish to use and a new item will be created in the list using that document-type.

 If you only have one document-type configured for your **Nested Content** editor, then clicking the plus icon will not display the dialog and instead will jump straight to inserting an entry in the editor for you ready to edit.